-- Unique free-floating central instrument stack - Design inspired by Scandinavian heritage and high-end entertainment systems - Layered interior creates impression of space and quality - Space for five adults - Generous (1307litre) boot capacity with split/fold flat rear seats - Passenger seat back folds forwards to accommodate loads up to accommodate extra long loads
+- Unique free-floating, ultra-thin central instrument stack. - Design inspired by Scandinavian heritage and top entertainment systems. - 'Layered' interior creates impression of space and quality. - Space for five adults. - Generous (1307litre) boot capacity with split/fold flat rear seats. - Passenger seat back folds forwards to accommodate loads up to accommodate extra long loads.

 While the exterior of the all-new Volvo V50 sportswagon could be described as evolutionary, the interior represents nothing less than a revolution in car design.
 The cabin is constructed of several visual "layers", which focus attention on an ultra-thin central instrument stack.
 The stack is a world first and appears to be free floating in space.
-It is inspired by the latest design trends in cameras, hi-fi and electrical items, and is a reflection of Volvo's Scandinavian design heritage and its commitment to premium quality.
+It was previewed in the Volvo VCC (Versatility Concept Car) at the 2003 Geneva motor show, and is inspired by the latest design trends in high-end cameras, hi-fi and electrical items, and is a reflection of Volvo's Scandinavian design heritage and commitment to premium quality.